ipfs/ipfs-desktop/README.md

 ### Which version of IPFS does IPFS Desktop use?

-IPFS Desktop includes its own embedded binary (with version defined in `package.json`); this is the latest version of [go-ipfs](https://github.com/ipfs/go-ipfs) that has passed QA for IPFS Desktop use.
+IPFS Desktop includes its own embedded binary of Kubo (`go-ipfs` version defined in `package.json`); this is the latest version of [Kubo](https://github.com/ipfs/kubo) that has passed QA for IPFS Desktop use.

 You can check which version of IPFS you're running from the IPFS logo menu by looking in the `About` submenu.

 ### Which flags does IPFS Desktop boot with?

-By default, IPFS Desktop starts the IPFS daemon with the flags `--migrate=true --routing=dhtclient ----enable-gc=true`.
+By default, IPFS Desktop starts the IPFS daemon with the flags `--migrate=true --enable-gc=true`.

 You can change this in the IPFS Desktop config file by selecting `Open Configuration File` from the `Advanced` submenu.